 The English Language has 20 vowel and 24 consonant sounds.
-The vowel sounds are mainly of two types - the monophthongs (pure vowels which consist of single sounds as in seat/i:/, sit/i/) and the diphthongs which consist of two vowels to produce a single sound as in age, cake/ei /.
-Before we go into the teaching procedure, let us have a look at the English Language phonetic alphabet shown below.
+The vowel sounds are mainly of two types - the monophthongs (pure vowels which consist of single sounds as in seat/i:/, sit/i/) and the diphthongs which consist of two vowels to produce a single sound as in age, cake/ei/.
+This section will present to you the procedure for teaching samples of these sounds.
+The procedure consists of the following steps: